A Neo-Nazi Who Converted To Islam Allegedly Killed His Roommates Over Religion

-A Florida teenager accused of killing his two roommates in Tampa, Florida, allegedly told police he shot them because they were Neo-Nazis who did not respect his recent conversion to Islam.
+A Florida teenager accused of killing his two roommates in Tampa, Florida, allegedly told police he shot them because they were neo-Nazis who did not respect his recent conversion to Islam.

 Devon Arthurs, 18, told investigators that he and his roommates had "shared a common neo-Nazi belief" until he converted to Islam, according to Tampa police.

-Jeremy Himmelman, 22, and Andrew Oneschuk, 18, were found dead of apparent gunshot wounds Friday in the apartment they shared with Arthurs and a fourth roommate, self-proclaimed 22-year-old neo-Nazi Brandon Russell, who was arrested Monday on suspicion of manufacturing explosives in the apartment building's garage.
+Jeremy Himmelman, 22, and Andrew Oneschuk, 18, were found dead of apparent gunshot wounds on Friday in the apartment they shared with Arthurs and a fourth roommate, 22-year-old self-proclaimed neo-Nazi Brandon Russell, who was arrested Monday on suspicion of manufacturing explosives in the apartment building's garage.

 The strange saga began when Arthurs was arrested after allegedly holding three individuals hostage at the Green Planet Smoke Shop, located near the apartment complex where he and his roommates lived.
 According to a police report obtained by the Tampa Bay Times, Arthurs told the hostages he had already killed people that day and "that he was upset due to America bombing his Muslim countries."